NyanLinHtutRain/TickTick/README.md

    This chart displays the velocity of the team in completing tasks over multiple sprints.
    ![Velocity Chart](images/velocitychart.jpeg)

+## Agile Development Approach

+Todoey follows the **SCRUM** methodology, which allows for an iterative and flexible approach to development.
+The project is divided into **three iterations (sprints)**, with each iteration focusing on implementing a set of user stories.

+Each sprint follows this cycle:

+1. **Sprint Planning:** Tasks are selected from the backlog, and effort is estimated using the Fibonacci sequence.
+2. **Daily Stand-ups:** Short daily meetings to track progress and resolve blockers.
+3. **Sprint Execution:** Development and testing of features.
+4. **Sprint Review:** Demonstration of completed features and gathering feedback.
+5. **Sprint Retrospective:** Analysis of what went well and areas for improvement.

+## Sprint Breakdown

+### **Sprint 1: Core Features Implementation**
+- Creating and managing categories
+- Adding, deleting, and marking tasks as completed
+- Basic UI implementation

+### **Sprint 2: Advanced Features**
+- Task prioritization and reminders
+- UI enhancements
+- Core Data storage integration

+### **Sprint 3: Performance & Optimization**
+- Performance tuning
+- Cloud sync integration
+- Final testing and bug fixes
 ## Design

 ### Architecture (MVC)